kfinley/TypeMerger/README.md

 The code is based on the original TypeMerger class written by Mark Miller (http://www.developmentalmadness.com/).

-Written by: Kyle Finley
+Written by: Kyle Finley, Kyle@KyleFinley.net
-Contact: Kyle@KyleFinley.net
 Twitter: @KFinley

 ## More